• Menu

 1. Get Plenty of Rest

 Growing a baby is a job in and of itself, so it only stands to reason that rest is a very important factor to a healthy pregnancy.
 Try to get to bed earlier than you typically would, especially if you are working and are unable to take a nap during the day.
 Being tired can make morning sickness worse.
-However, do not take a nap following a meal because it can increase nausea symptoms.
+However, avoid taking a nap after a meal because it may increase nausea symptoms.

 2. Eat before sleeping and upon Waking